Reviewed (website)

 Reviewed is a consumer product review website based in Cambridge, Massachusetts and emphasizes a science-based approach that tests consumer products in both everyday and lab environments.
 As of 2021, Reviewed has over 70 employees and over 40 staff members dedicated to testing products.
 The site is owned by Gannett and part of the USA Today Network.
 Revenue is generated through a blend of affiliate commissions, licensing, and advertising.
+David Kender is the current Editor in Chief.

 Testing

 Reviewed has a 24,000 square-foot testing lab in its Cambridge headquarters where reporters and scientists on staff can test the latest appliances, televisions, headphones, and other consumer products against standard benchmarks to judge overall quality.
 The chief scientist designs rigorous tests for products like dishwashers and water purifiers that, in some cases, can takes months to complete.

 Content

 The site's Best Right Now articles are Reviewed's flagship content type, which typically have two products named as Editors’ Choice recommendations.
 Other pieces of content they produce include single-product reviews, how-to articles, gift guides, and deals content.